Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Secretary of each merging credit union being absorbed to each member by

-mail at least 7 days before the date of the meeting.
+mail at least 45 but no more than 90 days before the date of the meeting.

 (2) One of the merging credit unions may continue after the merger or

 consolidation either as a surviving credit union retaining its identity

 union as has been agreed upon under the terms of the merger.
 At least

 9 members of the new proposed credit union must apply to the Department